boxedworks/ai-osrs-p/readme.md

 - A random archived prompt will be used
 - Messages from chat will be used as the prompt
 # Prompt usage
 Type "!" followed by your description to create a prompt.
-Read below to include specific characters, their actions, and location.
+Read below to include specific characters, their actions, and locations.
 > Example: !Everyone says: "wc lvl?"

 ## Characters